Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Experimental Setup

 Note that for AMI and AliMeeting, we consistently use the first channel from the first far-field microphone array.
-For AISHELL-4, we employ SoX to merge the multi-channel recordings into a single-channel audio stream.
+For AISHELL-4, we convert the multi-channel recordings into a single-channel audio by averaging across channels.
 When constructing the compound dataset, we directly use the official train/dev/test splits when available.
-For corpora where only training or development data is provided, we randomly split the available data into new training and development subsets using an 80\%/20\% ratio, while keeping the original test sets unchanged.
+For AISHELL-4 and DIHARD3, which provide only training or development data, we randomly split the available data into new training and development subsets using an 80/20\% ratio, while keeping the original test sets unchanged.
 These subsets are then combined to form the compound dataset.
-For AliMeeting, the eval set is used for development and the test set is used for system evaluation, respectively.
-For NOTSOFAR-1, we follow the official single-channel track settings\footnote{\url{https://www.chimechallenge.org/challenges/chime8/task2/data}}.
-The data used is different from the first channel of a multi-channel array, but instead originates from either a separate single-channel far-field commercial device or an array device after post-processing.
-For MSDWild, we adopt the official partition into few.train/many.val/few.val as train/dev/test, following other works.
+For AliMeeting, the eval set is used for development and the test set is used for system evaluation.
+For NOTSOFAR-1, we follow the official single-channel track condition\footnote{\url{https://www.chimechallenge.org/challenges/chime8/task2/data}}.
+For MSDWild, we adopt the official partition into few.train/many.val/few.val as train/dev/test.
 For DIHARD3, we use the official “full” partition.
 For VoxConverse, we use the latest annotations\footnote{\url{https://github.com/joonson/voxconverse/tree/master}} from Version 0.3.
 For CHiME-6, we follow the data split established in the CHiME-7 challenge \cite{cornell2023chime}.
-Detailed information on all datasets can be found in Table~\ref{tab:dataset}.
+Detailed information can be found in Table~\ref{tab:dataset}.